taatuut/NATURA9000/README.md

 ## Todo

 - Check 'geopandas only calculates planar distances, so with data in lat-long you will always get significant errors'.
-May need to convert to reproject to a projected (Equidistant?) coordinate system to get better accuracy.
+May need to convert to reproject to a projected (equidistant?) coordinate system to get better accuracy.

 ## Questions